sededu/sededu/docs/pull_request_checklist.md

 # Pull Request checklist

-## Hot-fixes, bug-fixes, and features in SedEdu
+## Bug-fixes and features in SedEdu

 1.
-1.
+1. authorship list
-1.
+1. increment version numbers
+1. check branch to pull against (should be develop, unless a hot-fix)

 ## Adding a submodule to SedEdu

-1. determine stability of submodule and [assign a version number](https://github.com/amoodie/sededu/blob/feat_documentation/CONTRIBUTING.md#versioning)
+1. determine stability of submodule and [assign a version number](https://github.com/amoodie/sededu/blob/develop/CONTRIBUTING.md#versioning)
 1. license file
-1. increment version number
+1. increment version number (minor if new)
+1. check branch to pull against (should be develop, unless a hot-fix)